kkreine/kkreine/README.md

 ### Hi y'all 👋

-My name is Kori Reine, I'm a Computer Science student at Loyola University New Orleans graduating May 2022.

-📫 How to reach me: kori.kreine@gmail.com
+📫 How to reach me: kori.kreine@gmail.com or @kori-k:matrix.org
-🌱 I’m currently learning Ruby on Rails
-🔭 I'm in search of a software development position
-✨ I’m currently working on contributing to open source
-😄 Pronouns: she/her

 <!--
 **kkreine/kkreine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.